Chapter 5.8 Approximating Change

 Bionomial Theorem

-For any real numbers \(x\) and \(y\), and any natural number \(n\), \[(x+y)^n = \tbinom{n}{0}x^n + \tbinom{n}{1}x^{n-1}y + \cdots + \tbinom{n}{k}x^{n-k}y^k + \cdots + \tbinom{n}{n-1}xy^{n-1} + \tbinom{n}{n}y^n.\]
+For any real numbers \(x\) and \(y\), and any natural number \(n\), \[ (x+y)^n = \tbinom{n}{0}x^n + \tbinom{n}{1}x^{n-1}y + \cdots + \tbinom{n}{k}x^{n-k}y^k + \cdots + \tbinom{n}{n-1}xy^{n-1} + \tbinom{n}{n}y^n. \]

 Use the Binomial Theorem to write out the difference quotient for a cubic polynomial.

-Take \(f\) to be the polynomial that is given by \[f(x) = 5x^3 + 4x +2.\] For any real number \(x_0\) and any nonzero real number \(h\), write the difference quotient \(\frac{1}{h}\Delta_{x_0}f(h)\) as the sum of a constant plus a term that is \(O(h)\).
+Take \(f\) to be the polynomial that is given by \[f(x) = 5x^3 + 4x +2.\] For any real number \(x_0\) and any nonzero real number \(h\), write the difference quotient \(\tfrac{1}{h}\Delta_{x_0}f(h)\) as the sum of a constant plus a term that is \(O(h)\).

-Notice that \[\begin{align*} \Delta_{x_0}f(h)&=f(x_0+h)-f(x_0)\\ &= 5(x_0+h)^3+ 4(x_0+h) +2-5x_0^3 - 4x_0 -2\\ &=5\left(\tbinom{3}{0}x_0^3+\tbinom{3}{1}x_0^2h+\tbinom{3}{2}x_0h^2+\tbinom{3}{3}h^3\right) +4x_0+4h +2 - 5x_0^3 - 4x_0 -2\\ &=5\left(x_0^3+3x_0^2h+3x_0h^2+h^3\right) +4x_0+4h +2 - 5x_0^3 - 4x_0 -2\\ &=5x_0^3+15x_0^2h+15x_0h^2+5h^3 +4x_0+4h +2 - 5x_0^3 - 4x_0 -2\\ &=15x_0^2h+15x_0h^2+5h^3 +4h \end{align*}\] so \[\frac{1}{h}\Delta_{x_0}f(h)=\tfrac{1}{h}(15x_0^2h+15x_0h^2+5h^3 +4h)=15x_0^2+15x_0h+5h^2+4=(4+15x_0^2)+(15x_0+5h)\cdot h.\] The term \((4+15x_0^2)\) is the constant term and the term \((15x_0+5h)\cdot h\) is \(O(h)\).
+\[ \begin{align*} \Delta_{x_0}f(h)&=f(x_0+h)-f(x_0)\\ &= 5(x_0+h)^3+ 4(x_0+h) +2-5x_0^3 - 4x_0 -2\\ &=5\left(\tbinom{3}{0}x_0^3+\tbinom{3}{1}x_0^2h+\tbinom{3}{2}x_0h^2+\tbinom{3}{3}h^3\right) +4x_0+4h +2 - 5x_0^3 - 4x_0 -2\\ &=5\left(x_0^3+3x_0^2h+3x_0h^2+h^3\right) +4x_0+4h +2 - 5x_0^3 - 4x_0 -2\\ &=5x_0^3+15x_0^2h+15x_0h^2+5h^3 +4x_0+4h +2 - 5x_0^3 - 4x_0 -2\\ &=15x_0^2h+15x_0h^2+5h^3 +4h. \end{align*} \] Divide by \(h\) to obtain \[ \frac{1}{h}\Delta_{x_0}f(h)=\tfrac{1}{h}(15x_0^2h+15x_0h^2+5h^3 +4h)=15x_0^2+15x_0h+5h^2+4=(4+15x_0^2)+(15x_0+5h)\cdot h. \] The term \((4+15x_0^2)\) is the constant term and the term \((15x_0+5h)\cdot h\) is \(O(h)\).

 Instantaneous Rate of Change